dialect-map/dialect-map-public-api/README.md

 There is a `Makefile` to perform both Docker `build` and `push` operations.

-The project is currently designed to be deployed in the _DS3-Dialect-Map_ GCP project, so the initial step involves using [gcloud][gcloud-cli-setup] CLI tool to log in with GCP:
+The project is currently designed to be deployed in the _DS3-Dialect-Map_ GCP project, so the initial step involves using [gcloud][docs-gcloud-cli] CLI tool to log in with GCP:

 ```sh
 gcloud login